USA and the UK

 - Evidence of having paid the visa fee for the application

 Once you have all the documents ready, you need to send them to the relevant immigration office for processing.
-You can find out which office to send them to by checking the application summary sheet displayed after submitting the online application form.
+You can find out which office to send them to by checking the application summary sheet displayed after submitting bank details on the online application form.

 You can apply for an Irish Study Visa up to 3 months before you intend to travel to Ireland.
 On average, you can expect to hear the decision within 8 weeks but you should not wait until the last minute to apply as processing times vary and might take longer if your case is complex.